joelgibson/go-airplay/README.md

 ## RAOP TXT Record parameters

 Most stuff here is duplicated from [nto], I'm just listing them to separate the audio configuration stuff from the authentication/encryption stuff.
+This will hopefully end up all documented in the code.

 Non-authentication parameters:
 * `txtvers=1` Always 1.